notwaldorf/notwaldorf.github.com/_posts/2018-01-31-2017-puppeteer-tests.markdown

 It counts them in both a wide and a narrow viewport size and any testing is better than no testing at all; fight me.

-\* Puppeteer is an npm library that lets you control Chrome.
+\* Puppeteer is an `npm` library that lets you control Chrome.
 You know, like a puppet.
 In particular, Puppeteer makes it super easy to take screenshots (and click on things in your page).
-It's like a waaaaaaay less infuriating Selenium, but way harder to spell.
+It's like a waaaaaaay less infuriating Selenium, but infinitely harder to spell.

-This post looks long because I've literally put all the code I have so that you can copy paste it.
+This post looks long because I've put all the code I have so that you can copy paste it.
 Skip to the [good](#the-thing-that-does-the-diffing) part if you already know how to test.

 ## Do the npm
 If you want to test things with Puppeteer, you have to setup a thing for the tests, a server that launches your site, and then Puppeteer to look at that site.
-I have this in my `package.json`:
+I have this in my `package.json` to wrangle these things:

 ```json
 "devDependencies": {